enewbury/absinthe_quarry/README.md

   posts(sort: AUTHOR__NAME) { title }
 }
 ```

-AbsintheQuarry also supports taking a list of fields as sort
+`absinthe_quarry` also supports taking a list of fields as sort

 ```elixir
 arg :sort, list_of(:post_sort)
 ```